avaneev/prvhash/README.md

 function, it is completely algorithmic.
-An alternative explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the size of the transformation window is limited to small values (e.g. 2048 samples), theoretically this size can be directed to infinity thus producing a spectrum of an infinite number of individual frequency bins.
+An alternative explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the size of the transformation window is limited to small values (e.g., 2048 samples), theoretically this size can be directed to infinity thus producing a spectrum of an infinite number of individual frequency bins.
 Moreover, individual components of such an "infinite" transformation also affect the resulting spectrum, but on an